crodriguez1a/ml-questions-daily/docs/index.md

 ## Day 1

-Name the following machine learning task:
+Identify the following machine learning task:

-*"...the computer program is aksed to predict a numerical value given some input.
-To solve this task, the learning algorithm is asked to output a function..."*
+This task predicts a numerical value given some input.
+To solve this task, the learning algorithm is asked to output a function:

 <div id="katex_day1" class="katex-formula"></div>